CyberShadow/hax11/README.md

 - spanning one half of a tiled (MST) monitor (such as some 4K/5K/8K monitors)
 - refusing to allow selecting a desired resolution

+It can also work around some common annoyances:
+- exclusively grabbing the mouse or keyboard
+- forcefully pausing the game when the window loses focus
+- not restricting the mouse cursor to its window/monitor

 ## Building

 Build the library: